Altibase’s hybrid architecture allows EBS to effortlessly handle the increased capacity while also providing stability during peak transaction times.

 One of the technical challenges of this project was to implement an integrated SSO identification management system for both websites that could support and enhance the performance for the high number of concurrent users.
 The company also wanted to abandon the use of associating a social security number with each account.
 The primary technical concerns were the system stability, the performance and the flexibility to maintain historical data.

-Altibase enabled EBS to architect an ultimate system that could satisfy all technical goals of the project in terms of performance, HA, scalability and storage flexibility.
+Altibase has enabled EBS to architect an ultimate system that could satisfy all technical goals of the project in terms of performance, HA, scalability and storage flexibility.

-In this architecture, using the out-of-the-box replication feature to maintain the integrated account data, EBS deployed Altibase on two separate nodes with a dynamic HA and scalability concept, making use of both active-active and active-standby configurations.
+In this architecture, using the out-of-the-box replication feature to maintain the integrated account data, EBS deploys Altibase on two separate nodes with a dynamic HA and scalability concept, making use of both active-active and active-standby configurations.
 During normal operation periods, the system would use the active-standby configuration which provided EBS with the capacity and stability to handle typical workloads (an average of 50,000 concurrent sessions).

 The active-active configuration was the choice to handle high transaction volumes for the peak period when a large number of students submitted their undergraduate applications.
 The active-active configuration provided EBS with the scalability to handle 100,000 concurrent sessions across two participating active Altibase nodes.